My daughter. My hero.

 We were finally able to take Simone home on Thanksgiving 2017!
 When they told us she was ready I couldn't believe it!
 We spent 35 days with nurses and monitors.
 The days were so long I never thought we were going to get to leave.
 Simone will need her second heart surgery at the beginning of April.

 We were home a month (we did it!) when Simone turned 2 months old!
 She was growing stronger every day.
-We are definitely enjoying all the snuggles.
+We are definitely enjoyed all the snuggles.

-Simone was admitted back to Mott on December 29th for heart failure and had to remain in the hospital being monitored while we waited for her second heart surgery that had to be moved up to the beginning of March.
+Simone was admitted back to Mott at the end of December for heart failure and had to remain in the hospital being monitored while we waited for her second heart surgery that had to be moved up to the beginning of March.

 I am so thankful for everyone at Mott that is taking such amazing care of her and all the support we have received.